 The FAFSA is required if students wish to use Federal Subsidized or Unsubsidized Loans, Federal Work Study, or Pell Grants.
 There is no cost to submit the FAFSA, which opens the October before the school year in which financial aid would be used and considers income from the “prior-prior” tax year.
 In other words, students who are seeking federal aid for the 2022-23 school year would submit the FAFSA that is available starting October 2021 and would use income data from 2020.

 The CSS Profile is used by a smaller number of colleges, that are usually private or highly selective, and that often give large amounts of need based aid to help pay for heftier costs of attendance.
-This form is administered by College Board, and there is a charge to submit each application (fee waivers are available to low-income families).
-The CSS Profile asks far more questions in order to create a picture of family financial resources that goes beyond income and savings.
+This form is administered by College Board, and there is a charge to submit each application (there is no charge to families earning up to $100,000).
+The CSS Profile asks more questions in order to create a picture of family financial resources that goes beyond income and savings.
 The colleges that are most generous with need-based aid, tend to require the CSS Profile in addition to the FAFSA.
 [List of CSS Profile colleges and programs.]

 Non-Need Based Aid, sometimes called Merit Aid is financial aid that is not awarded because of the student’s family financial status.
 This aid might be labeled as scholarships and might be automatic, based on grades and test scores, or be competitive, with additional application requirements.
 Sometimes colleges will discount tuition for students in order to encourage them to enroll.
 Their experience is that a family may lean more favorably towards a college that offers a $20,000 discount labeled a “scholarship” than towards another college that simply prices its tuition $20,000 lower.
 The process of deciding how much discount each family might need to encourage their commitment is part of Enrollment Management, a growing industry used by colleges around the country.